 As well as the year in which John Christie’s life came to an end, it is of some interest to consider, also by way of context, the year in which it began:

 In terms of famous births, Christie takes his place amongst a surprising number of notables that year including:

-Dr John Bodkin Adams (a British physician suspected of having been a highly-prolific serial killer of his patients, and active during a similar period to Christie), gangster Al Capone, actors Humphrey Bogart, James Cagney, Fred Astaire, Charles Boyer, Gloria Swanson and Charles Laughton, writers Noël Coward, Ernest Hemmingway and Neville Shute, film director Alfred Hitchcock, musicians Duke Ellington and Hoagy Carmichael, and lawyer and judge Lord Denning.
+Dr John Bodkin Adams (a British physician suspected of having been a highly-prolific serial killer of his patients, and active during a similar period to Christie), gangster Al Capone, actors Humphrey Bogart, James Cagney, Fred Astaire, Charles Boyer, Gloria Swanson and Charles Laughton, writers Noël Coward, Ernest Hemmingway and Nevil Shute, film director Alfred Hitchcock, musicians Duke Ellington and Hoagy Carmichael, and lawyer and judge Lord Denning.